nejckorasa/nejckorasa.github.io/content/posts/idempotent-kafka-consumers.md

 5) Publish the resulting message to a Kafka topic.
 6) Commit the consumer offset.

-The approach outlined above combines the use of the Idempotent Consumer pattern with direct writes to Kafka, resulting in a streamlined solution for handling duplicate messages.
+The approach outlined above combines the use of the Idempotent Consumer pattern with direct publishing to Kafka, resulting in a streamlined solution for handling duplicate messages.

 Additionally, by eliminating the need for an intermediate "Outbox" table, this approach reduces the number of components that need to be managed and monitored, resulting in a simpler overall architecture.

 Furthermore, it also benefits from reduced latency in message publishing as it avoids the added step of writing to a database before publishing to Kafka.

+This approach has some downsides to consider:
+- It might simplify overall architecture but it increases the complexity of processing within the application.
+- The addition of a Kafka publish step can cause a performance overhead and prolong overall processing time.

 ### Idempotent Processing

 Regardless of the pattern used - whether the application publishes to Kafka directly, or with the help of Transactional Outbox Pattern - there is no exactly-once guarantee for application processing.
 All other actions occurring as part of the processing, and all external side effects, can still happen multiple times.
 For example, in case of REST calls to other services, calls themselves need to be idempotent, and the same idempotency key needs to be relayed over to those calls.
 Similarly, all database writes need to be idempotent as well.

+## How it compares to Synchronous REST API

+Similarly to the Idempotent Consumer Pattern, in case of a REST API, received message IDs could also be tracked in a database to handle idempotency.
+REST API would also need to include an idempotency key.
+However, there are drawbacks to using REST call as a trigger for processing, namely:
+- The retry strategy is out of the control of the application, and the caller is responsible for retrying the operation.
+That makes it more susceptible to failure scenarios and inconsistent states.
+- There is no ordering guarantee when responding to HTTP calls, and additional care must be taken to avoid certain race conditions during processing.

+Publishing output messages to Kafka in a way that maintains data consistency can be achieved by using Transactional Outbox Pattern to atomically update the database and publish a message to Kafka.

 ## Final Thoughts

 Kafka is an ideal platform for implementing idempotent processing in your application, and it offers several key advantages over traditional synchronous processing methods such as REST APIs.
-Its built-in retry mechanism and ordering guarantees are essential for ensuring idempotence in the presence of failures.
+Its built-in retry mechanism and ordering guarantees are essential for ensuring idempotence and maintaining data consistency in the presence of failures.

 When it comes to message delivery guarantees, the exactly-once semantics offered by Kafka can be a powerful tool to guard against duplicate messages.
-However, it's important to understand the intricacies of this feature and the requirements for its implementation.
+However, it's important to understand the intricacies of this feature, the requirements for its implementation, and its limitations.
 Additionally, the performance impact and complexity of exactly-once semantics should be taken into consideration.

 Achieving idempotent processing requires a thorough understanding of the triggers, actions, and outputs of the processing.
 Different approaches such as [Idempotent Consumer Pattern](https://microservices.io/patterns/communication-style/idempotent-consumer.html) and [Transactional Outbox Pattern](https://microservices.io/patterns/data/transactional-outbox.html) can be used to ensure that messages are processed correctly and that data consistency is maintained.
 It's important to weigh the complexity and potential drawbacks of each approach before deciding on the best solution for your application.
-The outbox pattern is not always necessary.
+As we have seen, Transactional Outbox is not always necessary.